BOOKS | DIGITAL | MEDIA

 Author/Illustrator Rebecca Solow creates imaginative worlds from her home studio in Maryland.
 She's illustrated projects for Penguin Random House, Highlights Magazine, Spider Magazine and others and focuses on children's books, ranging from picture books through YA.
 She's drawn to animal stories, updated folk and fairy tales, middle-grade fantasy, and stories with humor and heart.
 Rebecca has a particular interest in narratives that feature strong girls who solve their own problems.

-Though Rebecca has numerous books in the works, her latest work focuses on the lively and (literally) ‘explosive' true story of a young woman of particular courage and stamina.
+Though Rebecca has numerous books in the works; her latest work focuses on the lively and (literally) ‘explosive' true story of a young woman of particular courage and stamina.

 Renowned percussionist and storyteller Carol Steele has a resumé that reads like a who’s who of popular music.
 She has performed or recorded with Peter Gabriel, Steve Winwood, Joan Baez, Tears for Fears, Diana Ross, Mongo Santamaria, and many other well-known artists.
 Carol realized her life-long dream of going to Cuba in 1987, where she was the first woman to play with Los Muñequitos de Matanzas, one of Cuba’s iconic folklore groups.
 Carol calls Cuba her spiritual home, and now spends most of her time there.

 She brings the depth all of these experiences to her solo performing and writing, hoping to honor her 30-year career in the telling of her stories.
-Currently, Carol is working on her memoir, tentatively titled A Different Drummer.
+Currently, Carol is working on her memoir, tentatively titled A DIFFERENT DRUMMER.

-Gabriella began her career as a playwright in London, UK, where her plays were staged at the Round Chapel and the Royal Court Theatre.
-Over the last 15 years her main focus has been to write and illustrate picture books for children and adults.
+Gabriella Svenningsen is a Swedish author and illustrator living in New Haven, Connecticut.
+She’s captivated by how words and images play off one another.
+She began her career as a playwright in London, UK.
+Over the last 15 years her primary focus has been to write and illustrate picture books for children and adults.

 Maryam A. Sullivan is an educator, writer, storyteller and mother from Western Massachusetts.
 She penned the first Urban Muslim fiction book in 2006 before moving abroad to teach in North Africa and the Gulf.
 Currently, she is a program coordinator at Springfield Technical Community College, a fellow at Indiana University's Lilly School of Philanthropy, and the co-editor of Black Muslim Reads.
 She enjoys working on urban literacy initiatives in her community, spending time with her family, and traveling.